Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Causality-Aware MDA

-\end{small} which are further used to calculate the confidence intervals of diseases, as described below.
+\end{small}which are further used to calculate the confidence intervals of diseases.
+Moreover, bootstrapping diagnosers are also popular in reducing the unexpected noisy effect introduced by the data sampling process and parameter initialization.
+This kind of noisy effect would hamper the model's in-distributional performance~\cite{mcallister2018robustness}.

-{\textbf{Decision Threshold.}} Intuitively, doctors stop inquiring to inform diseases when they are \emph{confident} that inquiring more symptoms would not overturn his diagnosis.
-Therefore, we propose the decision threshold~(DT) to mimic such introspective process, that is, the agent would stop inquiring to inform the preferred disease \textit{if the agent believes that the probability of the preferred disease is high enough so that inquiring more symptoms would not overturn the preferred disease probabilistically.} In other words, DT would be met if the probability of the preferred disease is beyond the upper bound of the 6$\sigma$ confidence interval~\cite{pande2001six,parzen1960modern} of the other diseases' probabilities.
-Denote the preferred disease as $i$, i.e., $i = \text{argmax}_j \mu^{(j)}_t, \forall j \in [1, m]$.
+With the mean and standard deviation, DT would be met if the probability of the preferred disease is beyond the upper bound of the 6$\sigma$ confidence interval~\cite{pande2001six,parzen1960modern} of the other diseases' probabilities.
+Denote the preferred disease as $i$, i.e., $i = \text{argmax}_j \mu^{(j)}_t, \forall j \in [1, ..., N_d]$.
 DT is formulated as

 \begin{small}

 \end{small}